Multimodality Imaging of Breast Augmentations: A Pictorial Essay

 It occurs when there is excessive foreign body reaction, with collagen production contracting the capsule and

-distorting the implant.
+distorting the implants.
 Patients commonly present with

 breast firmness, palpability of the implant, tenderness,